sarahhcodes/word-quiz/README.md

 My intention with the program was to make lists of words copy and pasted from the internet into something useful for study.

 I opted for a command line program to keep the project simple.

+To improve readability in the terminal, I used the Rich library to add colour and formatting to the program.

+...

 ## Possible extensions
 - I am studying Japanese, and it would be useful to import and quiz files with multiple columns for each word.
 For example, it would be useful for kanji study to have the kanji, the on reading (Chinese reading), the kun reading (Japanese reading), and the English translation.